highstreet-technologies/sdnr-interfacing-aai-dcae/README.md

 This script send a VES message of domain "fault" to DCAE.
 It requires three command line parameters:

-1. **equipmentType**: Valid equipment types for 1806 and 1810 are [6352, MP06, MP20, MSS8, DWHQm, DWHC] according to document "295672 SDN-R System Requirements".
+1. **equipmentType**: Valid equipment types for 1806 and 1810 are [6352, MP06, MP20, MSS8, DWHQ, DWHC] according to document "295672 SDN-R System Requirements".

 2. **alarmType**: or alarm name.
 Any string which references a supported alarm name of the equipment type.